Preparing Inbound Shipments

 Jewelry

 Jewelry can be packed in boxes or poly bags depending on its original packaging.
 Jewelry pouches should be packed individually in transparent plastic bags.
 The plastic bags should be of the appropriate size to be able to hold the pouch.
 Boxes made of fabric-like material should also be bagged or boxed.
 Boxes made of a material that can be cleaned easily do not have to be bagged.
 Boxes that have sleeves don’t need to be bagged or boxed if the sleeves are snug enough to not slide off in transit.
-Otherwise, the labels could be lost and items displaced.
+Otherwise, the barcodes could be lost and items displaced.

 Products smaller than 2 inches